cheng-zhao/brickmask/CONFIG.md

     # FITS: "RA" for RA, "DEC" for Dec
 ```

-### `OUTPUT` (`-o` / `--output`)
+### `OUTPUT_FILES` (`-o` / `--output`)

+Files containing paths of all output catalogues to be added maskbits.
+Each row of the file sets the path of an output catalogue.
+Note that each white space in the path should be escaped by a leading '`\`' character.

-Filename of the output catalogue.
-It is safe to specify the same filename as `INPUT`, though this is not recommended.
-It can be a pipe for the ASCII-format catalogue, but cannot for FITS format.
+It is safe to specify the same filename as `INPUT`.
+It can be a named pipe for the ASCII-format catalogue, but cannot for FITS format.

 ### `OUTPUT_COLUMN` (`-e` / `--output-col`)